ebuchman/blog/content/posts/socially-responsible-investing.md

 P&G. Etsy used to be a B Corp, but it couldn't manage to maintain its certification when it went public, which is quite a shame.

-Side note, B Lab basically [spun out AND1][blab-and1], which was apparently a [pretty amazing company][and1].
+Side note, B Lab basically [spun out of AND1][blab-and1], which was apparently a [pretty amazing company][and1].
 I used to rock their basketball shorts.

 ## The Tragedy of Retail Investing